micropython/micropython/README.md

 The subdirectories above may include READMEs with additional info.

 "make" is used to build the components, or "gmake" on BSD-based systems.
-You will also need bash, gcc, and Python 3.3+ (if your system only has Python 2.7 then invoke make with the additional option `PYTHON=python2`).
+You will also need bash, gcc, and Python 3.3+ available as the command `python3` (if your system only has Python 2.7 then invoke make with the additional option `PYTHON=python2`).

 The Unix version
 ----------------